Green Thumb Lawn Care

 Green Thumb Lawn Service

-So even if you do not know where the expression comes from, you will not be wondering how Lawn Doctor embodies this symbol.
-Our expert “green thumbs” will keep your trees, grass and shrubs healthy and flourishing; leaving you with the lawn and yard you’ve dreamed of having.
+So even if you do not know where the expression comes from, you will not be wondering why Lawn Doctor’s logo includes a hand with a green thumb and how we embody Lawn Doctor embodies this symbol.
+Our expert “green thumbs” will keep your grass, trees and shrubs healthy and flourishing; leaving you with the lawn you’ve dreamed of having.
+Our innovative equipment used by our local lawn care professionals and exceptional service will take the stress out of lawn care; just relax and we’ll handle it.